 Employers with at least 50 employees must give eligible employees up to ten hours of unpaid leave in any 12-month period to attend school conferences or other school-related activities for the employee’s child.

-Rhode Island Temporary Disability Insurance Program
+Rhode Island Temporary Disability and Caregiver Insurance Program

 Rhode Island has a state temporary disability insurance program, funded by withholdings from employees’ paychecks.
 Eligible employees who are unable to work due to a temporary disability (including pregnancy) can receive partial wage replacement for up to 30 weeks.
 You can find more information on this program at the website of the Rhode Island Department of Labor and Training.

 This program has recently been expanded to include paid leave for employees who need time off to bond with a new child or care for a family member with a serious health condition.
 Employees may take up to four weeks of leave per year for these purposes, paid out of the state's insurance program.
 These four weeks are not in addition to the 30 weeks available for disabilities.
 In other words, an employee who uses four weeks of paid caregiving leave has only 26 weeks of temporary disability coverage available for the rest of the year.
 Find out more from Rhode Island's Temporary Caregiver Insurance brochure.